 New Concepts in the Treatment of Malignant Pleural Mesothelioma.
 Annual Review of Medicine.
 February 2018;69. doi: 10.1146/annurev-med-041316-085813

 Phase I to II Study of Pleurectomy/Decortication and Intraoperative Intracavitary Hyperthermic Cisplatin Lavage for Mesothelioma.
 Journal of Clinical Oncology.
 April 2006;24(10):1561-1567. doi: 10.1200/JCO.2005.04.681

 Macroscopic Complete Resection: The Goal of Primary Surgery in Multimodality Therapy for Pleural Mesothelioma.
 Thoracic Oncology.
 February 2006;1(2):156-157. doi: 10.1016/S1556-0864(15)31536-7

 Prevention, early detection, and management of complications after 328 consecutive extrapleural pneumonectomies.
 Journal of Thoracic and Cardiovascular Surgery.
 July 2004;128(1):138-46. doi: 10.1016/j.jtcvs.2004.02.021

-For all of his contributions in the medical field, Dr. Sugarbaker has received special recognition through his career.
-He has been annually named as one of “America’s Top Doctors” since 2002 by Castle Connolly, receiving special distinctions in 2007 and 2009.
-He has also been honored with several awards for his work.
+For all of his contributions in the medical field, Dr. Sugarbaker received special recognition throughout his career.
+He was annually named as one of “America’s Top Doctors” since 2002 by Castle Connolly, receiving special distinctions in 2007 and 2009.
+His work was also honored with several awards.